WeblateOrg/weblate/docs/vcs.rst

 Weblate automatically stores the SSH host keys on first access and remembers them for further use.

-In case you want to verify the key fingerpring before connecting to the repository, verify the SSH host keys of the servers you are going to access in :guilabel:`Add host key`, from the same section of the admin interface.
+In case you want to verify the key fingerprint before connecting to the repository, add the SSH host keys of the servers you are going to access in :guilabel:`Add host key`, from the same section of the admin interface.
 Enter the hostname you are going to access (e.g. ``gitlab.com``), and press :guilabel:`Submit`.
 Verify its fingerprint matches the server you added.

-They are shown in the confirmation message:
+The added keys with fingerprints are shown in the confirmation message:

 .. image:: images/ssh-keys-added.png